Glimepiride-SZ, tablets 2 mg 30 pcs

 granulocytopenia, agranulocytosis and pancytopenia.

-Prevalence unknown: Cases of severe thrombocytopenia with platelet counts less than 10000/μL and thrombocytopenic purpura have been reported during post-registration use of the drug.
+Frequency unknown: during post-registration use of the drug, cases of severe thrombocytopenia with a platelet count of less than 10,000 / μl and thrombocytopenic purpura have been reported.

 Immune system disorders

-Rarely: allergic and pseudoallergic reactions such as itching, urticaria, skin rash.
-These reactions are almost always mild, but may progress to severe reactions with dyspnea, a sharp decrease in blood pressure, which sometimes progress to anaphylactic shock.
-If symptoms of urticaria occur, you should consult a doctor immediately.
+Rarely: allergic and pseudoallergic reactions, such as itching, urticaria, skin rash.
+Such reactions are almost always mild, but can develop into severe reactions with shortness of breath, a sharp decrease in blood pressure, which sometimes progress to anaphylactic shock.
+If symptoms of hives appear, you should consult a doctor immediately.
 Cross-allergy with other sulfonylurea derivatives, sulfonamides or similar substances is possible.

 Skin and subcutaneous tissue disorders